dcycle/starterkit-node/README.md

    - Upload a logo and fill in additional branding details.

 5. **Configure Scopes**:
-   - Click **Add or Remove Scopes** and select the necessary scopes your app will use (e.g., email, profile).
+   - Click **Add or Remove Scopes** and select the necessary scopes your app will use.
+For this project we are accessing profile scope.
+Google will share name, email address, language preference, and profile picture with dcycleproject.org.

 6. **Add Test Users** (if needed):
    - If in testing mode, add users who will test the application.